esys.escript.minimizer Package¶

 - getStatistics()¶

-return the call statistics as a string:
+Returns the call statistics as a string.

 - getValue(m, *args)¶